 - Foods with omega-3 fatty acids, especially salmon and other wild-caught fish

 - Herbs and spices

-- Other nutrient-dense, anti-inflammatory foods like grass-fed beef, lamb, other fresh veggies and most fruits, apple cider vinegar, sea veggies, and other superfoods
+- Other nutrient-dense, anti-inflammatory foods, like grass-fed beef, lamb, other fresh veggies, most fruits, apple cider vinegar, sea veggies and other superfoods

-- Leaky gut syndrome is classified by malfunction in the intestinal tight junctions in the digestive tract, allowing larger-than-usual particles to pass from the digestive system into the bloodstream.
-When this occurs, the balance of inflammatory immune responses is disrupted, leading to chronic inflammation and poor immunity.
+- Leaky gut syndrome, also called intestinal permeability, is classified by malfunction in the intestinal tight junctions in the digestive tract.
+When this occurs, inflammatory immune responses can increase, leading to a host of health issues.

-- Although no causal relationships have yet been officially established, leaky gut is correlated with a large number of issues and diseases, including digestive disorders, depression, autism, celiac disease, autoimmune disease and more.
+- What are the signs of a leaky gut?
+Although no causal relationships have yet been officially established, it’s linked with symptoms and conditions including digestive disorders, depression, autism, celiac disease, joint pain, skin inflammation, autoimmune disease and more.